DomiR/rxjs-commented-operators/Readme.md

 This is a gentle introduction of [rxjs](https://rxjs-dev.firebaseapp.com/) operators.

-If you need a refresher and/or a general introduction on operators and a first taste on what commented operators will look like [see here].
+If you need a refresher and/or a general introduction on operators and a first taste on what commented operators will look like [see here](./Introduction.md).

 Otherwise please dig into the operators.